 If the PDU Set QoS Parameters IE is contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, store it and use the information as specified in TS 23.501 [20].

+Interaction with the Data Collection Reporting and the Data Collection Reporting Initiation procedures:

+If the Data Collection ID IE is contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP node shall, if supported, report to the gNB-CU-CP after successful handover via the Data Collection Reporting procedure and according to clause 8.2.AA.2, the requested information configured via the previous Data Collection Reporting Initiation procedure corresponding to the Data Collection ID IE.

 Interactions with DL Data Notification procedure:

 If the MT-SDT Information Request IE is included in the BEARER CONTEXT SETUP REQUEST message and the value is set to 'true', the gNB-CU-UP shall, if supported, store it and report the MT-SDT Information IE in the DL DATA NOTIFICATION message as specified in TS 38.401 [2].